bcgov/nr-bcwat/database_initialization/README.md

 Calls the `bcwat_lic.get_allocs_adjusted_quantity` function to gather the data required for transformation.
 Each licence's allocation is separated in to monthly values, with some alterations done depending on the licence purpose.
 For example, `irrigation`, and `lawn, fairway, and garden care` are calculated in the same way, but the allocations for `mining`, and `transportation management` are calculated in a slightly different way.
 All storage values are ignored in this calculation case.

 ##### `bcwat_lic.get_allocs_monthly`
 Calls the function `bcwat_lic.get_each_allocs_monthly` to get the data required.
-This function simply summs the monthly values in to groups.
+This function simply sums the monthly values in to groups.
 The total allocation is also calculated.

 ##### `bcwat_lic.get_monthly_hydrology`
 Calls the function `bcwat_lic.get_allocs_monthly` with the queried watershed's `region_id` value.
 This function is mostly used to aggregate the data required for the report.